PROCEDURES FOR T AND U VISA NONIMMIGRANT STATUS APPLICATIONS

 In reviewing the documentation, the initial investigating agency will be consulted, as will any Prosecutor’s Office personnel who are familiar with the investigation.
 If a declaration or certification is warranted, in accordance with the review of the application, the Prosecutor or his designee will sign it.
 That decision is within the sole discretion of the Prosecutor or his designee.

-A decision shall be rendered within 120 days from the date of submission of the application to the Monmouth County Prosecutor’s Office.
+A decision shall be rendered within 60 days from the date of submission of the application to the Monmouth County Prosecutor’s Office.
 Notification of the decision will be provided to the applicant, as well as the applicant’s counsel, if any.
 If approved, the original declaration or certification will be provided to counsel, and if no counsel exists, to the applicant.
-A copy of the documents will be maintained by the Prosecutor’s Office.
+The original form shall be returned in a signed and sealed envelope along with a courtesy copy.
+Another copy of the documents will be maintained by the Prosecutor’s Office.

 Time for Application